 - Choose some of your favourite garden shrubs and cut pencil length slips off the plant.

 - Dip the base of the slip into rooting powder and place the slip into growise compost in a medium sized pot.

 - You can take up to twenty plant cuttings, placing them side by side in the pot.

 - Cover the slips and pot with a plastic bag and leave in a bright sheltered location for four weeks.

 - Once the slips have rooted, plant them in individual pots to grow over the autumn.

 - Geraniums, Fuchsia, Lavender, Roses, Buddleias and Hydrangeas are all ideal plants for propagation.

 - Sow your very own Scented Persian Carpet now.
-It is so easy to grow, yet so colourful when in bloom.
-It is also a fantastic nectar-rich plant for bees.
+It's so easy to grow, yet so colourful when in bloom.
+It's also a fantastic nectar-rich plant for bees.

 - Why not add some evergreen climbers to your garden this month?
 Climbers with both foliage and flowers look best.
 Try an Evergreen Virginia Creeper, Hydrangea or Honeysuckle.
 Remember to add a good compost when planting and feed with Horkans Blooming Magic.
 It's the ideal time to sow bee friendly wildflowers from our wildflower collections.
 Simply take the soil and sow a wildflower patch in your garden.
 This will attract bumble bees, butterflies and honey bees next spring and summer.
 Remember to add some spring and summer flowering bulbs to this area next month.